bjoelle/mariage_hj/_pages/en_faq.md

 *Is there a wedding list ?*

 The only thing we truly need is your presence !
-However if you would like to send a gift you can do so at this [address](https://www.milirose.com/liste-cadeaux-359607.html).
+However if you would like to send a gift you can do so at this [address](https://www.milirose.com/liste-cadeaux-359607.html). *NB:* the process is in two steps, first pick a gift you like, then add the gift amount directly to the money pot.
+Thanks !

 *And what about Covid ?*